-Andy Kinsella was appointed to the role of Group Chief Executive in September 2017 following a two-year tenure as Chief Operating Officer of the Mainstream group in 2015.
+Andy Kinsella was appointed to the role of Group Chief Executive in September 2017 following a two-year tenure as Chief Operating Officer of the Mainstream group.
 He manages all operations of the company, including market entry strategy, new business, technology infrastructure and delivery of all power plant into successful operation.
 Andy is continually focused on the operational performance that will provide benefit to Mainstream’s stakeholders and investors thereby spurring revenue growth for the company.

 Prior to his position as COO, Andy led Mainstream’s offshore division to the successful sale of its 4,000 megawatt Hornsea zone to Danish utility, DONG Energy in August 2015 and the fully consented Neart na Gaoithe offshore wind farm to EDF Group in 2018.
 He is a former member of the Renewable Industry Advisory Board, International Energy Agency, Paris, and the Independent Committee on Climate Change, London.